Visual Question Answering in AI: what is it?

 2. Variety of questions and answers

-The annotation must cover a wide range of questions and answers to enable the model to adapt to different formulations and contexts.
-A diversity of questions helps to build robust models that can handle a variety of requests, from simple object descriptions to more complex questions requiring in-depth understanding.
+The annotation should cover a broad range of questions and answers to allow the model to adapt to different formulations and contexts.
+A diversity of questions helps build robust models that can handle a variety of requests, from simple object descriptions to more complex questions that require a thorough understanding.

 β

-Annotations that incorporate contextual information and relationships between objects can enhance model understanding.
-For example, annotating elements in an image with their spatial or contextual relationships (such as "the cat is on the sofa") helps the model make relevant connections to answer questions correctly.
+Annotations that incorporate contextual information and relationships between objects can improve model understanding.
+For example, annotating items in an image with their spatial or contextual relationships (such as βthe cat is on the couchβ) helps the model make relevant connections to answer questions correctly.

 β